 - PEOPLE ARE MUCH MORE SELF-SUFFICIENT.
 When we work from home we can’t rely on somebody else to replace our own toner and our printers.

 - PEOPLE ARE MORE TECH SAVVY…or just less tech-adverse.
 With the ever-increasing tools, apps, and technologies, we must have an experimental mindset in order to try all of these things out.

 - TELEPRESENCE ROBOTS.
 If you see a Kubi on the table or a Suitable Technologies BeamPro driving around, you know you’ve entered a remote-first office.

 - HAVE GOOD PROCESSES IN PLACE.
 Where do the invoices get sent?
 Where do the files get stored?
 Are there core hours for the team?
 Be explicitly clear on all of these things so that there are no misunderstandings on the team.

-For businesses that are just starting out, try things in little chunks so that there’s limited risk and an opportunity to change things quickly if they don’t work.
+For businesses that are just starting out, try things in little chunks so that there are limited risks and an opportunity to change things quickly if they don’t work.

 - What we gain by going remote first – by Lisette Sutherland for CrossKnowledge

 - What it means to be a remote-first company – by Stack Overflow

 - Remote First thinking can make your business better – by Ka Wai Cheung